gwolfis/f5-bigip-terraform/aws-quickstarts/README.md

 This repo includes several scripts to deploy F5 BIG-IP solutions into **AWS** by either selecting the PAYG section.

 F5 BIG-IP solution designs are:
-- standalone
+- standalone;
-- failover-lb
+- failover-lb;
-- auto-scale
+- auto-scale.

 Each deployment uses **Terraform** to launch one or more BIG-IP('s) with 1-nic or 3-nics.